Riyakumari57/javascript_essentials_notes/README.md

 # javascript_essentials_notes
-In these repository the notes will be of Letsupgrade Javascript Essentials course
+In this repository the notes will be of Letsupgrade Javascript Essentials course